CoYoFroYo/DiningProblem/README.md

 # DiningProblem
-A solver for the Dining Problem created with Kieron Anthony
+A solver for the Dining Problem created with Kieran Anthony